Inserm-IST/MTW-MeSH-Docker/README.md

 ---

-A special service called `staging` is part of the Compose file, to load the MeSH data into the triple store.
+A special service called `staging` is part of the Compose file to load the MeSH data into the triple store.

 **All the data already present in the Mesh dataset in Jena Fuseki will be lost.**